All correspondence should be mailed to:

 Member At Large Percussion: Richard Kearns

-Member At Large Winds: Brandon Day
+Member At Large Winds: Joe Walker

-Percussion Judge Coordinator: Jason Harvey
+Percussion Chief Judge: Jason Harvey

 Circuit Administrator: Stephanie Bonebrake